ryzeon-dev/bmdns/README.md

 ## Cascading search
 BMDNS searches for an answer to a given query in the following order:
 - internal cache
+  - internal cache is used for both IPv4 and CNAME queries
 - static mappings
 - blocklist files
 - root server